JuliaPoo/juliapoo.github.io/_posts/2021-12-30-renumbering-dice.md

 {{ img | markdownify }}
 </center>

-There's a generic method to compute this distribution.
-We could simply tally all possible rolls.
+There's a generic method to compute this distribution: we could simply tally all possible rolls.
 For the case of rolling two 6-die, we have $6^2 = 36$ possibilities, each of equal probability.
 For each possibility, we can find the sum of the results and construct a table as follows:

 {% capture tab %}
 |<!-- -->|<!-- -->|<!-- -->|<!-- -->|<!-- -->|<!-- -->|<!-- -->|